astreum/whitepaper/blockchain/nova_consensus.md

 ### Stake Ranking

-Ranking is Staked Amount * Time Staked.
+The Ranking formula is Staked Amount * Time Staked.
 Ranking is evaluated by accumulating the staked amount at every Epoch (60,480 blocks).

 Withdrawls reduce Ranking proportionally to the address total stake.
 Rankings are then reset at every Era (3,144,960 blocks).

 ### Slot Allocation

-60,480 slots are distributed proportionally to the stake ranking of stakers at every Epoch.
+60,480 slots are distributed proportionally to the ranking of stakers at every Epoch.

 ### Minter Selection